North Macedonia arrests 8 suspected of terrorism | DW | 28.12.2020

-The individuals have been linked by police to the "Islamic State" terror group.
+Police have linked the individuals to the "Islamic State" terror group.
 In November, an Austrian-born man of Macedonian-Albanian descent carried out an attack in Vienna, killing four and wounding several others.

-North Macedonian police have detained eight men on suspicion of planning terrorist attacks in the name of the "Islamic State" (IS), the Interior Ministry said Monday.
+Police in North Macedonia have detained eight men on suspicion of planning terrorist attacks in the name of the "Islamic State" (IS), the Interior Ministry said Monday.

 In addition, officers seized a large weapons cache as part of an operation that saw the men, aged between 21 and 31, arrested late on Sunday.